An avalanche probe could save your life!

 - Weight: 10.5 oz

 If you’re looking for an excellent probe for guides, look no further than the MSR Striker CX 320.
-This hybrid design combines two durable materials – high-strength aluminum and ultralight carbon fiber – to create a super-long probe that is also impressively light.
+This hybrid design combines two durable materials – high-strength aluminum and ultralight carbon fiber – to create a super-long, impressively light probe.
 With its innovative dual-diameter construction, superior stiffness, and fast deployment, the Striker CX 320 is a top choice for avalanche professionals and outdoor enthusiasts.
 The Stricker CX 320 is long and lightweight, making it ideal for exploring the backcountry and keeping you safe in even the most challenging snow conditions.
-So if you’re looking for a best-in-class probe to help you navigate safely, look no further than the MSR Striker CX 320.
+So, if you’re looking for a best-in-class probe to help you navigate safely, look no further than the MSR Striker CX 320.

 - Weight: 24 oz.

 For a best-in-class probe that is strong, sturdy, and durable, look no further than the Ortovox Steel 320+ PFA.
-Made from high-quality steel with a quick-assembly PFA system, it is the heaviest and burliest probe in our review.
+Made from high-quality steel with a quick-assembly PFA system, it is our review’s heaviest and burliest probe.
 This professional probe can extend to over 3 meters and delivers precise and accurate measurements every time.
 With an ergonomic grip and contrast depth scale, this probe makes accessing avalanche victims quick and easy, even in extreme conditions.
-So if you’re looking for a best-in-class probe built to last, look no further than the Ortovox Steel 320+ PFA.
+So, if you’re looking for a best-in-class probe built to last, look no further than the Ortovox Steel 320+ PFA.